 What is in cajun seasoning?

-Penzey’s Cajun Seasoning has paprika, salt, celery, sugar, garlic, black pepper, onion, oregano, red pepper, caraway, dill, turmeric, cumin, bay leaf, mace, cardamom, basil, marjoram, rosemary, and thyme.
+The cajun seasoning I used has paprika, salt, celery, garlic, black pepper, onion, oregano, red pepper, caraway, dill, turmeric, cumin, bay leaf, mace, cardamom, basil, marjoram, rosemary, and thyme.

 How do you cook turkey burgers in the oven?

-Mix 2 tsp of the Cajun seasoning into the ground turkey and shape into 4 burgers.
-Sprinkle the remaining 1 tsp Cajun seasoning over the burgers.
+- Mix 2 teaspoon of the Cajun seasoning into the ground turkey and shape into 4 burgers.
+Sprinkle the remaining 1 teaspoon Cajun seasoning over the burgers.

-Put 1 slice of provolone cheese on the bottom bun.
-Top with 1 tbsp olive salad.
+- Put 1 slice of provolone cheese on the bottom bun.
+Top with 1 tablespoon olive salad.
 Top with a cooked turkey burger.
-Add another slice of cheese and 1 more tbsp olive salad.
+Add another slice of cheese and 1 more tablespoon olive salad.
 Put the top of the hamburger bun on.
 Enjoy!